maeve-du/svg-to-react-icon-component/packages/gale-icons/README.md

 export default App
 ```

-If no custom attributes are passed, you'll get a default 24x24px icon with the color based on your project's current color
+🎉 Now you have a beautiful heart icon in your React project.

 ### Customizing Icons with SVG Attributes